sensorium/Mozzi/README.md

   - PDM_VIA_SERIAL: Output is coded using pulse density modulation, and sent via GPIO2 (Serial1 TX).
     - This output mode uses timer1 for queuing audio sample, so that timer is not available for other uses.
     - Note that this mode has slightly lower effective analog output range than PDM_VIA_I2S, due to start/stop bits being added to the output stream.
   - PDM_VIA_I2S: Output is coded using pulse density modulation, and sent via the I2S pins.
-The I2S data out pin (which is also "RX") will have the output, but *all* I2S output pins (RX, GPIO2 and GPIO15) will be affected.
-Mozzi tries to set GPIO2 and GPIO15 to input mode, and *at the time of this writing*, this allows I2S output on RX even on boards such as the ESP01 (where GPIO15 is tied to Gnd).
-However, it seems safest to assume that this mode may not be useable on boards where GPIO2 or GPIO15 are not available as output pins.
+The I2S data out pin (GPIO3, which is also "RX") will have the output, but *all* I2S output pins (RX, GPIO2 and GPIO15) will be affected.
+Mozzi tries to set GPIO2 and GPIO15 to input mode, and *at the time of this writing*, this allows
+  I2S output on RX even on boards such as the ESP01 (where GPIO15 is tied to Gnd).
+However, it seems safest to assume that this mode may not be useable on boards where
+  GPIO2 or GPIO15 are not available as output pins.
   - EXTERNAL_DAC_VIA_I2S: Output is sent to an external DAC (such as a PT8211), digitally coded.
 This is the only mode that supports STEREO.
 It also needs the least processing power.
 - There is no "HIFI_MODE" in addition to the above output options.
 For high quality output, either use an external DAC, or increase the PDM_RESOLUTION value.
 - Note that the ESP8266 pins can output less current than the other supported CPUs.
 The maximum is 12mA, with a recommendation to stay below 6mA.